Financial regulator investigates timing of Linde announcements

 Linde's non-executive Chairman Wolfgang Reitzle was cited as commenting on Praxair and the management changes in the Wednesday edition of German daily Handelsblatt in an interview that the newspaper said was conducted immediately after the supervisory board meeting where the departures were discussed.

-German monthly Der Spiegel reported that BaFin was also looking into the purchase of Praxair shares by Reitzle before the initial merger plans had been announced, without specifying its source.
+German monthly Der Spiegel reported that BaFin was also looking into the purchase of Linde shares by Reitzle before the initial merger plans had been announced, without specifying its source.

 A BaFin spokesman said the watchdog was routinely investigating whether there were suspicious purchases of shares in connection with the aborted Praxair talks but added that the probe was not targeted at any particular individuals.